 Are There Substitutes For Sugar In Hummingbird Food?

 Is Honey a Good Substitute to Use in Hummingbird Nectar?

 But Harmful To Hummers

 Honey has sometimes been recommended as a substitute for sugar in a syrup recipe.
 But honey is not a natural food for hummingbirds.

 And most importantly honey contains bacteria that causes a fungal disease on the tongue of the Hummingbird and is always fatal!

-Other things to avoid are artificial sweeteners, protein supplements and red food colouring.
+Other things to avoid are artificial sweeteners, protein supplements, and red food coloring.

 There is no energy in artificial sweeteners and protein supplements are not necessary as the birds will satisfy their need for protein by eating bugs.

-Red food colouring is not a food source and can cause harm to the Hummers small bodies.
+Red food coloring is not a food source and can cause harm to the hummingbird’s small bodies.

 Hummingbirds will not choose your Hummingbird feeder to the exclusion of natural sources even though your feeder is very convenient.